 We are Brandon and Megan Keatley

 We live in South Carolina.
-We’re currently working on opening our own CrossFit gym in Columbia, SC–opening in the summer of 2013.
+We’re currently working on opening our own CrossFit gym in Columbia, SC–.
 We started eating Paleo in 2007 and CrossFitting in 2009.
 We’ve competed at the CrossFit Games Regional multiple times and are the only CrossFit owners in the state that have both ranked in the top 5% of CrossFit athletes worldwide.

 1. dedicated to pursuing health, most importantly through food